-All students at Oak Grove High School will be supervised by the OGHS staff and administrators, and they will be held to the same behavior standards as all other ESUHSD students.
+5. All students at Oak Grove High School will be supervised by the OGHS staff and administrators, and they will be held to the same behavior standards as all other ESUHSD students.

-6. The agreements in this Side Letter shall be honored by the Association and the District.
-Alleged violations of the terms in this Side Letter shall be subject to the grievance process as specified in the CBA.
+6. The agreements in this Side Letter shall be honored by the Association and the grievance process as specified in the CBA.